apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 ```

 <div class="alert alert-info">
-<strong>System Requirements</strong><br/>There are no changes to the
-minimum system/platform requirements for this release.
+<strong>System Requirements</strong><br/>There are no changes to the minimum system/platform requirements for this release.
 </div>

 ## New & Noteworthy

 The following items are new improvements and enhancements presented in this release.

+### Integration Tests

+SAMl2 integration tests managed by [Puppeteer](../developer/Test-Process.html) have switched to using simpleSAMLphp Docker containers for easier management and maintenance.

 ## Other Stuff